 However, Fed officials downgraded their rate hike projections for 2017 from 1.9% to 1.6%, which implies only four or five 25 bps rate hikes with the current 0.50% rate as the starting point, down from five or six rate hikes.

-Rate hike projections for 2018 were likewise downgraded from 3.0% to 2.4%, which suggests seven to eight rates hikes, with the current 0.50% rate again as the starting point, down from ten rate hikes.
+Rate hike projections for 2018 were likewise downgraded from 3.0% to 2.4%, which suggests seven to eight rate hikes, with the current 0.50% rate again as the starting point, down from ten rate hikes.

-The dot plot that the Fed provided is even more revealing, since it showed that six FOMC members now think that the policy rate should only be raised to 0.625%, which means they would agree to only one rate hike at most.
+The dot plot that the Fed provided is even more revealing since it showed that six FOMC members now think that the policy rate should only be raised to 0.625%, which means they would agree to only one rate hike at most.
 This is up from only one member previously, as you can see on the dot plots below.
-Also, somebody seems to be really dovish since he/she projected that the policy rate should only raised to 0.625% and then hold steady there until 2018.
+Also, somebody seems to be really dovish since he/she projected that the policy rate should only be raised to 0.625% and then hold steady there until 2018.

 Given all that, are you still expecting a rate hike?
 If you are, how many rate hikes do you think the Fed will deliver?
 Or maybe you just feel vindicated because you have been saying that the December rate was just a means to boost the Fed’s credibility and was therefore likely a mistake or a “policy error” as some economists would call it.
-Share you thoughts by answering the poll or commenting below!

 Bonus: Spot the Difference!